 Then shall the kingdom of heaven be likened unto ten virgins, which took their lamps, and went forth to meet the bridegroom.
 And five of them were wise, and five were foolish.
 They that were foolish took their lamps, and took no oil with them: but the wise took oil in their vessels with their lamps.
 While the bridegroom tarried, they all slumbered and slept.
 And at midnight there was a cry made, Behold, the bridegroom cometh; go ye out to meet him.
 Then all those virgins arose, and trimmed their lamps.
 And the foolish said unto the wise, Give us of your oil; for our lamps are gone out.
 But the wise answered, saying, Not so; lest there be not enough for us and you: but go ye rather to them that sell, and buy for yourselves.
 And while they went to buy, the bridegroom came; and they that were ready went in with him to the marriage; and the door was shut.
 Afterwards came also the other virgins, saying, Lord, Lord, open to us.
 But he answered and said, Verily I say unto you, I know you not.
 Watch therefore, for ye know neither the day nor the hour' [wherein the Son of man cometh].
 Almost all expositors suppose that Jerusalem and Israel now disappear wholly from the scene, and that our Lord refers exclusively to the final consummation of all things and the judgment of the human race.
 This supposed transition is rendered more easy to the English reader by a new chapter commencing at this point.

-But has our Lord really dropped the subject with which He and His disciples had been hitherto occupied?
+But has our Lord really dropped the subject with which He and His disciples had been hitherto occupied ?
 Has He passed from the near and imminent to a far distant era, separated from His own time by hundreds and thousands of years?
 If it were so, we might surely expect some very distinct indication of the change of subject.
 But there is absolutely none.
 On the contrary, the supposition of a new theme being introduced by this parable is entirely forbidden by the express terms in which the parable opens and closes. it opens with a very explicit note of time, - then, at that time.
 There is no hiatus between the end of chap. xxiv. and the commencement of chap. xxv.
 The connecting link 'then' carries forward the discourse, and knits it into close connection as regards theme, time, and the persons addressed.
-This is further confirmed by the fact that the moral of the parable of the ten virgins is precisely the same as that of the good man of the house in the preceding chapter, viz. the necessity of watchfulness.
-The closing words,- 'Watch therefore, for ye know neither the day nor the hour,'- so evidently addressed to the disciples, are the very same which our Lord had already spoken in chap. xxiv.
-42; so that in both passages the reference must be to the self-same event.
+This is further confirmed by the fact that the moral of the parable of the ten virgins is precisely the same as that viz. the necessity of watchfulness.
+The closing words,very same which our Lord had already spoken in chap. to the self-same event. detailed exposition of this parable.
+There are theologians Lange in loc.)

-It does not come within our province to give a detailed exposition of this parable.
-There are theologians who find a mystery in every word: in the number ten, in the number five, in virginity, in lamps, in oil, etc. (See Lange in loc.)
 As Calvin sarcastically observes, 'Multum se torquent quidam, in lucernis, in vasis, in oleo.'
-Suffice it here to note the great lesson of the parable.
-It is the necessity for constant readiness and watchfulness for the sudden and speedy return of the Son of man.
+Suffice necessity for constant readiness and watchfulness for the sudden and speedy return of the Son of man.
 Unwatchfulness and unreadiness would involve the penalty which befell the foolish virgins, viz. exclusion from the marriage supper of the Lamb.
 We find therefore in this parable an organic connection with the whole previous discourse of our Lord.
-It is still the same great theme of which He is speaking,- the consummation which was to take place within the limits of the existing generation, -- and concerning which the disciples expressed so natural an anxiety.

-(k) The Parousia a time of judgment
+It is still the same great theme of which He is speaking,- the consummation which was to take place within the limits of the existing generation, -- and concerning which the disciples expressed so natural an anxiety. (k) The Parousia a time of judgment Parable of the Talents Matt xxv.
+14-30.